serokell/blog-posts/Haskell Parser Combinators/article.md

 ### Implementation

-We will begin by importing the appropriate definitions, on a new file called `Parser.hs`:
+We will begin by importing the appropriate definitions in a new file called `Parser.hs`:

 ```hs
 module Parser where